Infection Falloff

 Summary

-The Infection Falloff operator creates dynamic, simulation-based falloff patterns by propagating values across geometry using infection-style spreading algorithms.
+The Infection Falloff creates dynamic, simulation-based falloff patterns by propagating values across geometry using infection-style spreading algorithms.
 Starting from seed points or regions, the infection spreads to neighboring points based on proximity or connectivity, creating organic growth patterns.

-This operator supports both radius-based and connectivity-based infection methods, with control over infection rate, dissipation, resistance, and reinfection behavior.
+Supports both radius-based and connectivity-based infection methods, with control over infection rate, dissipation, resistance, and reinfection behavior.
 Distance-weighted spreading creates natural falloff gradients, while the simulation can be played, stepped, or controlled manually for precise timing.